Back to The Method Room

 For example, our Shelly Anemone leather specified at Muswell Hill’s Everyman Cinema provides a luxurious but consistent and high-end aesthetic.
 This demonstrates a nostalgic nod back to the plush fixed seating of 20th Century movie theatres.
 This is in contrast with the Old English characterful articles used by BrewDog to purposely fit in-line with their brand aesthetic of bold punk attitude.

-The smell of leather can also be distinct and unmistakable, evoking a Proustian response such as nostalgia and familiarity transporting us to different times and places.
+The psychology smell of leather can also be distinct and unmistakable.
+This evokes a Proustian response such as nostalgia and familiarity transporting us to different times and places.
 This triggers memories and emotions associated with leather products.
 The combination of touch, smell, and visual appeal makes leather a multi-sensory experience that is deeply satisfying and rewarding.

 If looked after, good quality leather can age well, building a unique patina over time reflecting the ‘journey’ the product has been on with each scratch, crease, and change in coloration representing a moment in time.
 This visual narrative adds character and authenticity to the leather, making it more than just a material possession.
 Pure aniline products such as Newcastle, Legacy and Old English patina particularly well.
 They’re also commonly used in environments requiring depth and character. (add relevant case studies here)